Scanner Class tutorial with examples in java

 }

-And the output is Scanner Console Example= Scanner Usage example if Scanner Usage example is provided as input.
+Output: Scanner Console Example= Scanner Usage example if Scanner Usage example is provided as input.

-Scanner examples in java
+Scanner Examples in Java

 , InputStream